 Department for Immigration W.A Cases

-Our Psychologists also specialise in providing independent psychological evaluations for the purposes of ‘Partner Visa Applications’ where spousal relationships have ‘broken down’ and family violence has occurred.
-The Migration Regulations Act (1994) stipulates that ‘exceptions apply’ where a party involved in a ‘Partner Visa Application’ has experienced ‘Domestic Violence’.
+Our Psychologists also specialise in providing independent psychological evaluations for the purposes of legal immigration cases.
+For instance: ‘Partner Visa Applications’ where spousal relationships have ‘broken down’ and family violence may have occurred and the Migration Regulations Act (1994) stipulates that ‘exceptions apply’ where a party involved in a ‘Partner Visa Application’ has experienced ‘Domestic Violence’ during their relationship.
 The Act provides for the ‘grant of permanent residence to victims of family violence, notwithstanding the breakdown of the spouse or de facto relationship on which their migration status depends’.
 A Migration Lawyer is generally recommended to instigate these applications prior to booking an appointment for psychological evaluations, assessments and reports.
 Clients pay for these independently as these are not covered by external agencies.

 See the following Link for further information: https://www.alrc.gov.au/sites/default/files/pdfs/publications/20._migration_law–the_family_violence_exception.pdf